Frequently Asked Questions

 A. Due to the nature of our mixed-age classrooms, space is limited.
 Please contact the school for availability.

 Q. Is financial aid available?

 A. YES, Financial aid is available from Hope for the Future, which is affiliated with the Archdiocese of San Antonio.
 Hope for the Future provides need-based tuition assistance for Catholic and non-Catholic students who meet eligibility requirements and enroll in one of the Catholic schools in the Archdiocese of San Antonio.
 Tuition assistance is prioritized by financial need and based on available funding.
-Tuition assistant is available for Kinder through 8th grade.
+Tuition assistance is available for Kinder through 12th grade.
 You may apply at www.hopeforfuture.org.